-- Checksums are designed to detect bit errors of files or data streams, e.g. - Hard disk storage errors - Data transmission errors - CRC (Cyclic Redundancy Code) is a well know example - Such checksums are too short and vulnerable to brute force attacks, and are not suitable for cryptographic purposes can be found at the end of this slide deck
+□ Checksums are designed to detect bit errors of files or data streams, e.g.

+- Hard disk storage errors - Data transmission errors - CRC (Cyclic Redundancy Code) is a well know example - Such checksums are too short and vulnerable to brute force attacks, and are not suitable for cryptographic purposes

-HASH CRACKING AND RAINBOW TABLES
+CT437 COMPUTER SECURITY AND FORENSIC COMPUTING HASH CRACKING AND RAINBOW TABLES

 - Methods to reverse-engineer hashed passwords

 - Rainbow tables

 - A recap on SQL injection attacks (based on CT417 content), i.e.

 - SQL

 - HTTP get / post Methods and PHP

 - SQL injection attacks

 - SQL injection attack mitigation strategies

+- can be found at the end of this slide deck